shrio/DesignPattern/README.md

-A C# with DesignPattern demo
+A C# project for learning design patterns